 Many Betta owners are not aware that their Betta requires warm water.
 Not just room temperature, which ranges from 68-72° F (21-23°C).
 Ideally, the water should be at least 78 degrees for a Betta.
 Because Bettas are often kept in small tanks or bowls, heating can be a challenge.
 Changes in room temperature, especially in climates that become much colder at night, can prove stressful for a Betta.

+However, there are now a number of small heaters made specifically for mini aquariums and Betta bowls.
 Before choosing one, it’s important to know a few things about heaters, so you know what you are getting.

 Fully vs. Partially Submersible